CRAFT & DESIGN AT HARBOURFRONT CENTRE

 The main goal of the Craft & Design Artist-in-Residence program is to assist emerging designers and makers to establish professional careers.

 To that end, full-time Artists-in-Residence have 24 hour access to Harbourfront Centre Craft & Design Studios and equipment to design and make functional and/or non-functional work.
+Due to COVID-19, studio access may be restricted to ensure the safety of Artists-in-Residence and Harbourfront Centre staff.

 Furthermore, Craft & Design organizes events with national and international artists and professionals – lectures, workshops, seminars, conferences, and exhibitions.
 These events are primarily for the benefit of Artists-in-Residence, but also the greater craft and design community.